airsonic-advanced/airsonic-advanced/README.md

       - Allow optional paging and accessible searching within tables
     - Customize generated cover art thumbnail quality
     - Ability to show and display more track fields in playlists, playqueue and file browse mode
-    - Sort tracks in browse mode
     - Option to show header row for track fields
+    - Sort tracks in browse mode (such as show most recently scanned files etc.)
 - Bugfixes:
   - Several race condition fixes
   - Consistency checks and refactors